nuket/provision-windows/README.md

 It strips down the automatically-started services to the bare minimum and removes certain autostarts (Java Updater, specifically).

+It sets the console to Lucida Console, 150x50, with 3000 scrollback lines.

 It's certainly not as powerful as Puppet or Chef, but it's still light enough to free up some resources.
 The idea is to run as lightweight of a VM as possible, which means as few background services and eye-candy as possible.